Rachel W. Sears

-In addition to helping clients achieve their business goals, Rachel partners with individuals, couples, and families on the estate-planning front, providing an array of services including wills, trusts, advance healthcare directives, and powers of attorney.
+Rachel partners with individuals, couples, and families on the estate-planning front, providing an array of services including wills, trusts, advance healthcare directives, and powers of attorney.
 She’s also found a niche in solving family cottage/vacation property issues from setting up trusts and management documents to helping resolve disputes.

 - University of Maine School of Law, Osher Scholar and summa cum laude